 Post a feature photo of Kenmore Square.

 - Five weather features

 - 6 Questions Journalists Should Be Able to Answer Before Pitching a Story

 - Reading: Bloggers Beware: You Can Get Sued for Using Pics

-- Wordpress lab – we will work on populating your site with social media links, customizing your blog, embedding media, using categories, tags, formatting and adding pages.
+Wordpress lab – work on populating your site with social media links, customizing your blog, embed media, use categories, tags, format and add pages.

 1080px24fps, use 1/50 for shutter speed

 Shoot b-roll, learn to create sequence